The EPAD Neuroimaging dataset

 |Functional Network Properties||fMRI||Graph properties (Degree, betweenness centrality, Eigenvector centrality, clustering Path length)|

 |Tract Based Spatial Statistics (TBSS)||DTI||Values of Fractional Anisotropy in the white matter skeleton|

 Besides the one illustrated in the table, the radiological read of structural scans provides the user with other information regarding brain pathology such as: number of microbleeds, atrophy scores (MTA, Koedam and GCA), and Fazekas score, global and per lobe.

 How do I apply?

 EPAD offers a way of accessing the MRI images collected during the EPAD LCS.
-Applications are made through a system called Wizehive, you will need to make an online request here.
+For more information, click here.